Examples

 2. keep the payment_id

-3. let your backend react to Hilt state afterwards
+3. let your backend react to webhook events afterwards

 That is usually cleaner than rebuilding the payment, membership, receipt, and support state machine yourself.